-If a former Member is not eligible to become a Certified Member or a Decertified Member or does not wish to Planet Mark will terminate membership of this Certification Scheme and the Member becomes a Lapsed Member.
+If a former Property is not eligible to become a Certified Property or a Decertified Property or does not wish to Planet Mark will terminate membership of this Certification Scheme and the Member becomes a Lapsed Member.

-The Lapsed Member must not claim to be a Certified Member, and loses all the benefits of being a Member, including access to the Planet Mark community and any other resources offered to Members.
+The Organisation of the Lapsed Property must not claim to have a Certified Property, and loses all the benefits of being a Member, including access to the Planet Mark community and any other resources offered to Members.